-where $|I\rangle$ is the identity string field and $V$ is a vertex operator $c\tilde{c}V^{\rm mat}(z,\bar{z})$ for on-shell closed string state inserted at the midpoint of open string.\footnote{ $E_{0}[\Psi]$ is also called Ellwood invariant \cite{Ellwood:2008jh} or gauge invariant overlap \cite{Kawano:2008ry} in the literature. $E_{0}[\Psi]$ is expected to coincide with $E[\Psi]$ for a class of solutions to the equation of motion $\Psi$ \cite{Baba:2012cs}. } They are normalized as $E=E_{0}=0$ for the tachyon vacuum, which corresponds to no brane, and $E=E_{0}=1$ for the perturbative vacuum, which is the trivial solution $\Psi=0$ and corresponds to a single brane.
+where $|I\rangle$ is the identity string field and $V$ is a vertex operator $c\tilde{c}V^{\rm mat}(z,\bar{z})$ for the on-shell closed string state inserted at the midpoint of open string.\footnote{ $E_{0}[\Psi]$ is also called the Ellwood invariant \cite{Ellwood:2008jh} or gauge-invariant overlap \cite{Kawano:2008ry} in the literature. $E_{0}[\Psi]$ is expected to coincide with $E[\Psi]$ for a class of solutions to the equation of motion $\Psi$ \cite{Baba:2012cs}. } They are normalized as $E=E_{0}=0$ for the tachyon vacuum, which corresponds to no brane, and $E=E_{0}=1$ for the perturbative vacuum, which is the trivial solution $\Psi=0$ and corresponds to a single brane.

-In Figs.~\ref{fig:ETGD} and \ref{fig:E0TGD}, we demonstrate resulting evaluations of (\ref{eq:E-E0def}) for the above three solutions.
+In Figs.~\ref{fig:ETGD} and \ref{fig:E0TGD} we demonstrate resulting evaluations of Eq.~(\ref{eq:E-E0def}) for the above three solutions.
 In general, $E$ and $E_{0}$ become complex because ``double brane'' and ``ghost brane'' solutions in Siegel gauge do not satisfy the reality condition.
-We confirmed that the tachyon vacuum exists in various values of $a$ because we found that the numerical solutions, which are constructed from the tachyon vacuum solution in Siegel gauge and satisfy the reality condition, give $E\simeq E_{0}\simeq 0$ as in Figs.~\ref{fig:ETGD} and \ref{fig:E0TGD}.
-In the case of the solutions constructed from the ``double brane'' solution in Siegel gauge, $E\sim 2$ and $E_{0}\sim 1.4$ for $a\sim 0$ but $E\simeq E_{0}\simeq 1$ for $0.5<a<1$.
-It might imply that the ``double brane'' solution seems to vary to a ``single brane'' solution by varying the value of $a$.
-In principle, $E[\Psi]$ and $E_{0}[\Psi]$ in (\ref{eq:E-E0def}) are gauge invariant and therefore they should be constant with respect to the parameter $a$ if solutions are physically equivalent.
+We confirmed that the tachyon vacuum exists for various values of $a$ because we found that the numerical solutions, which are constructed from the tachyon vacuum solution in Siegel gauge and satisfy the reality condition, give $E\simeq E_{0}\simeq 0$ as in Figs.~\ref{fig:ETGD} and \ref{fig:E0TGD}.
+In the case of the solutions constructed from the ``double brane'' solution in Siegel gauge, $E\sim 2$ and $E_{0}\sim 1.4$ for $a\sim 0$, but $E\simeq E_{0}\simeq 1$ for $0.5<a<1$.
+This might imply that the ``double brane'' solution seems to vary to a ``single brane'' solution by varying the value of $a$.
+In principle, $E[\Psi]$ and $E_{0}[\Psi]$ in Eq.~(\ref{eq:E-E0def}) are gauge invariant and therefore they should be constant with respect to the parameter $a$ if solutions are physically equivalent.
 Hence, the solutions might be in different branches for different values of $a$.
-In this sense, we could not confirm that ``double brane'' solution indicates double brane in literal meaning.
-As for the solutions constructed from the ``ghost brane'' solution in Siegel gauge, $E\sim -2.5$ and $E_{0}\sim -1.3$ for $a\simeq 0$ and $E$ and $E_{0}$ vary to $0$ for $a\sim 0.8$.
+In this sense, we could not confirm that the ``double brane'' solution indicates a double brane in the literal meaning.
+As for the solutions constructed from the ``ghost brane'' solution in Siegel gauge, $E\sim -2.5$ and $E_{0}\sim -1.3$ for $a\simeq 0$, and $E$ and $E_{0}$ vary to $0$ for $a\sim 0.8$.
 These solutions also might be in different branches for different values of $a$ if they are valid numerical solutions.